jclark/rpi-cm4-ptp-guide/fedora.md

 ### Fedora desktop

-If you are using Fedora on your desktop, you can use `arm-image-installer`.
+If you are using Fedora on your desktop, you can use `arm-image-installer` to write the image.

 First, install it:
 ```